 - All staff are effective users of our Child Protection Online Monitoring Service.

 - All staff receive safeguarding training three times a year in person and three times a year via a Staff Newsletter.

 - Further online safeguarding training is available for all staff through the National College.

 - The Designated Safeguarding Lead is also the Designated Teacher for looked after and previously looked after children and a trained trauma informed and metal health practitioner.

-- Six staff members are trained as mental health first aiders.
+- Five staff members are trained as mental health first aiders.

-- We offer effective early help family support through our Pastoral Lead.
+- We offer effective early help family support through our Family Support Worker.